This post may contain affiliate links.

-If you sell your RV privately, you might find a buyer who actually prefers the new furniture (if you sell the RV fully furnished), or who appreciates the opportunity to choose their own furniture.
+If you sell your RV privately, you might find a buyer who actually prefers the new furniture.
 And if you're fully renovating your RV, you'll almost certainly increase its value, especially if it's an older camper.

-When we moved out of our fifth wheel and rented a house, I wanted to keep the furniture we had bought for our RV, so I purchased a used sleeper sofa in good condition from Facebook Marketplace to sell with the RV so that I could list the sleeping capacity as the original number of 4 instead of just 2.
+When we moved out of our fifth wheel and rented a house, I wanted to keep the furniture we had bought for our RV, so I purchased a used sleeper sofa in good condition from Facebook Marketplace to sell with the RV.
+With the sleeper sofa, I could list the sleeping capacity as the original number of 4 instead of just 2.

 Q: How can you be sure you're getting good quality when you buy furniture online?

 However, having bought most of my furniture online, I have found reading online reviews to be a pretty reliable way to get an idea of what to expect.

 If you're afraid you might be disappointed, I would recommend shopping from somewhere that offers a generous return policy.
 Sending back furniture can be a hassle, but many online furniture stores offer a satisfaction guarantee and will pay for the return shipping.

 For more ideas about replacing RV furniture, check out: